DevExpress/testcafe-browser-provider-electron/README.md

     The command above installs the latest version of the Electron executable.

-3. Run tests defining the path to the configuration file with a browser provider postfix `electron:<path_to_testcafe-electron-rc_directory>`.
+3. Define the path to the config file.
+Use browser provider postfix: `electron:<path_to_testcafe-electron-rc_directory>`.
+Then run tests.

     ```sh
     testcafe "electron:/home/user/electron-app" "<tests_directory>/**/*.js"
     ```

-4. If the `.testcafe-electron-rc` file is not located in the application root directory, you can specify the path to the application in the configuration file as follows.
+4. The `.testcafe-electron-rc` file might be not in the application rood directory.
+In that case specify the path to the configuration file like this:

     ```json
     {